A visual automation is a series of automated steps that your subscribers will go through when they meet certain conditions.

 For example, you can use a visual automation to:

-Send subscribers a series of welcome emails when they sign up through your form or landing page
+• Send subscribers a series of welcome emails when they sign up to your form or landing page

-Send emails to subscribers when it’s the day of your product launch
+• Send emails to subscribers on your product launch day

 Visual automations differ from email sequences, which are sets of automated emails.
 However, sequences don’t send themselves—you’ll need to add your subscribers to a sequence for them to start receiving your sequence emails.

-☝️ Also with visual automations, you’ll be able to automate this process of adding subscribers to sequences.
+☝️ Visual automations enable you to automate this process of adding subscribers to sequences.

 Ready to put your emails on autopilot?